canonical/dashboard/docs/designing-framework.rst

 Designing a quality framework
 ===================================

-All the settings for implementing and configuring the components of the frame work described here are in the application's admin - *Admin* > *Framework*.
+All the settings for implementing and configuring the components of the framework described here are in the application's admin - *Admin* > *Framework*.

 For example, objectives can be found at *Admin* > *Framework* > *Objectives*.